 DEEP COVE AND COVID-19

 To help prevent the spread of COVID-19, the trails up to Quarry Rock have been closed until further notice.
+As of September 15th, 2020, Quarry Rock Trail is still closed.

 To see more attractions that have been closed click Impact of COVID-19 on Vancouver.